 - 1. Go to Dashboard > System Information > Firmware Version. - 2.
 Click [Update]. - 3.
-Select Choose File, locate the firmware image on your management computer. - 4.
+Select Choose File, locate the firmware image on your management computer.
 Click Submit to start the upgrade.
+Alternatively, you can download the firmware by clicking the Download icon for the Firmware release you would like to install from the Install column of the Available Firmware table.
+If you choose this option, the system will upgrade and restart automatically.